 The answer is a resounding yes.
 The Hollywood Reporter announced on March 30, just a few days after the season premiere, the good news that season 11 is officially a go.
 Given the sky-high ratings, it should come as a surprise to no one that ABC decided to renew Roseanne Barr's half-hour family comedy.
 According to THR, the next batch of episodes will once again see original cast members Barr, John Goodman, Laurie Metcalf, Sara Gilbert, Alicia Goranson, and Michael Fishman reprising their roles as members of the Conner family.
 As far as a premiere date goes, it's still up in the air, but sources say the second time around we'll get 13 episodes instead of nine.

-At the 2018 TCA Winter press tour, creator and star Roseanne Barr made the comment that she always wanted a 10th season to complete the Conners' story.
+At the 2018 TCA Winter press tour back in January, creator and star Barr made the comment that she always wanted a 10th season to complete the Conners' story.
 "In the original series, I always wanted to have a 10th year so that I could do exactly what I did in these nine, which was to finish and complete the story of this family, so I always had that in my head that that was how it would go.
-And so I'm very happy that we got a 10th season and we got to do that," Barr said.
+And so I'm very happy that we got a 10th season and we got to do that," she explained.

-"[Jerry Garcia, the Conners' fourth child] is on a fishing boat in Alaska, and we haven't dealt with Andy, Laurie's son, yet either, but we had so many stories to tell over the arc of these nine episodes, that we're hoping for another season to bring, you know, more clarity to those characters," Barr said.
+Clearly the Conners' story still isn't complete.
+Barr also mentioned that she already has a few ideas as for where season 11 could go. "[Jerry Garcia, the Conners' fourth child] is on a fishing boat in Alaska, and we haven't dealt with Andy, Laurie's son, yet either," Barr said.
+"But we had so many stories to tell over the arc of these nine episodes, that we're hoping for another season to bring, you know, more clarity to those characters."
+Looks like she got her wish!

-So there you have it — if Barr & Co. have their way, there will be Conners on ABC for years to come.
+So there you have it — now that Barr & Co. have had their way, there will be plenty more of the Conners on ABC for years to come.